The Hidden Challenges of Winter in Springfield, MO

-As the temperatures begin to drop and winter approaches, combined with the increased use of your furnace, it's important to be aware of the impact that the colder, drier air can have on your home.
+As the temperatures begin to drop and winter approaches in Springfield, MO, combined with the increased use of your furnace, it's important to be aware of the impact that the colder, drier air can have on your home.
 In many cases, low humidity levels can cause static electricity, cracks in woodwork, and irritate asthma symptoms.
 The level of humidity in your home can have a big impact on your health, the condition of your home, and your comfort.

 Humidity refers to the amount of water vapor present in the air.
 Warm air is able to hold more moisture than cold air and that’s why we often feel sticky during summer.
 An indoor relative humidity level of around 50% is comfortable for most people.
 However, this range may vary depending on individual preferences and health conditions.
 As you flip the switch on your thermostat from the air conditioner to the furnace consider the impact of drier air and low humidity in your home.

 Low Humidity Affects Your Health